-The firm stated it provided weekly videos, video cameras, editing software, curriculum, and activity guides.
-The worker did not provide supplies, equipment, or materials.
-The public school provided laptop computers which were supplied through a related grant from a private foundation.
+The firm stated it and the worker purchased supplies as needed.
 The worker did not lease equipment, space, or a facility.
-The worker did not incur expenses in the performance of services for the firm.
+The worker incurred the expenses associated with tools, materials, and truck.
+Customers reimbursed for the expense of materials.
 Customers paid the firm.
 The firm paid the worker an hourly rate of pay; a drawing account for advances was not allowed.
-The firm did not carry workers' compensation insurance on the worker.
-The worker did not incur economic loss or financial risk.
+The firm carried workers' compensation insurance on the worker.
 The worker did not establish the level of payment for the services provided.
+The worker stated he only provided transportation and tools.
+The firm was in charge of all expenses.

+Benefits were not made available to the worker.
 The work relationship could be terminated by either party without incurring liability or penalty.
-The worker did not perform similar services for others.
-The worker is a member of a union.
-The work relationship ended when the project was completed.
+The worker did not perform similar services for others or advertise.
+There was no written agreement prohibiting competition between the parties.
+The firm stated the work relationship ended when the worker started full-time for another business.
+The worker stated he performed services under the firm's business name.